usakocher/f1_api_calls/README.md

 ## Lessons Learned
 This was a great experiment on how to interact with APIs and how to use the information.
 One thing I'm proud of is that this website uses two different APIs.
 First, it uses our assigned API to retrieve the racing information.
 It then uses a second, to take the nationality of the driver and sponsor, and convert it into a two letter county code.
 Finally it uses a website to retrieve the flag image using the two letter code.<br>

-I had a fun time learning how to interact with APIs and how to get that information to interact with my website.
-I think more practice is needed but I can see the potential in this ability.
+This is a good lesson in verifying data.
+Because of a long history of colonization, some nationalities from European countries, in my case Dutch, appear as nationalities for other countries.
+My program will just grab the first one and return that flag.
+So anyone with a nationality of 'Dutch' will return a different flag.